529 Account End of Year Planning: 5 Steps to Take

 Contributions to a 529 plan are considered gifts for federal tax purposes.
 This means the federal gifting tax applies.
 However, most families who contribute to a 529 plan will not pay gift taxes because of the annual gift tax exclusion amount.
 If your total gifts are less than the annual amount per recipient, you do not have to pay gift taxes.

 The exclusion is calculated annually and assists with maximizing your account balance while minimizing your tax burden.
-The end of the year is an ideal time to make additional contributions if you haven’t reached the limit in 2023.
+The end of the year is an ideal time to make additional contributions if you haven’t reached the limit yet.

 Consider Super Funding Your Account